nanocosmos/documentation-net/docs/cloud/user_roles.md

 Steps to apply user roles for your organization:
 1. Assess required permissions and role for each user
 2. Apply user role changes via [Dashboard](../cloud-frontend-v3/Dashboard_User_Roles.md) or [Bintu API](https://doc.pages.nanocosmos.de/bintuapi-docs)
-3. Evaluate the current usage of API Keys and the possible replacement with user-bound and expiring API tokens
+3. Review your current usage of the API key and possible replacements with user-bound and expiring API tokens

 ## High-level Permission Overview